cran-task-views/SportsAnalytics/SportsAnalytics.md

 -   `r pkg("NFLSimulatoR")` consists of tools for simulating plays and drives, and furthermore evaluating in-game strategies in the NFL.
 -   `r pkg("ffscrapr")` helps access various fantasy football APIs including MFL, Sleeper, ESPN, and Fleaflicker with a consistent interface and built-in authentication, rate-limiting, and caching.
 -   `r pkg("gsisdecoder")` contains functions to decode NFL Player IDs for use in conjunction with the `r pkg("nflfastR")` package.
+-   `r pkg("cfbfastR")` contains functions to efficiently scrape college football play-by-play data from 2004 to present.
+It is similar to [cfbscrapR](https://github.com/saiemgilani/cfbscrapR), and aims to be the collegiate analogue of `r pkg("nflfastR")`.
+The package also serves as a wrapper for the [College Football Data API](https://collegefootballdata.com/).

 #### Association Football (Soccer) ⚽